Did you know?

-So take the first step – inform yourself about HIV.
-This website contains important information about HIV, including how you can protect yourself and where to go for more information and help.
+So take the first step-inform yourself about HIV.
+This website contains important information about HIV, including how you can look after yourself and where to access more information and help.

 What is HIV?

-HIV (Human Immunodeficiency Virus) is a virus that causes AIDS (Acquired Immune Deficiency Syndrome).
-They are not the same thing.
+HIV (Human Immunodeficiency Virus) is a condition that can cause AIDS (Acquired Immune Deficiency Syndrome).
+HIV and AIDS are not the same thing.

-HIV weakens or breaks down the body’s immune system and makes the body vulnerable to infections and medical conditions that a person not living with HIV immune system would be normally capable of controlling.
+Left untreated, HIV attacks the body’s immune system and make the body vulnerable to infections and medical conditions that a person not living with HIV immune system would be normally capable of controlling.
 People who have acquired HIV can experience flu like symptoms, but others do not notice any symptoms for many years.

 What is AIDS?

 How is HIV transmitted?

-HIV it is not spread like air-borne viruses such as the flu.
-It can’t be passed on by hugging, kissing, shaking hands, coughing or sneezing.
-Nor can it be passed on by sharing toilets and washing facilities or using eating utensils or consuming food and beverages handled by someone who has HIV.
+HIV is not an air-borne virus such as the flu.
+It cannot be passed on by hugging, kissing, shaking hands, coughing or sneezing, nor can it be transmitted through sharing toilets, washing facilities, eating utensils or consuming food and beverages handled by someone who has HIV.

 How can I help to prevent HIV transmission?

 Practice safer sex

-Condoms can help provide protection by preventing semen, vaginal fluid, or blood from coming into direct contact with another person.
+Condoms can help provide protection by preventing semen, vaginal and menstrual fluid, or blood from coming into direct contact with another person.

-Everyone has a mutual responsibility to protect each other not just from HIV but from other STIs.
-Sex can be made safer by using either a male or female condom together with water-based lubricants (lube), which help prevent the condoms from breaking.
-When used correctly and together, condoms and lube are the best protection against the transmission of HIV.
+Everyone has mutual responsibility to look after each other not just from HIV but from other sexually transmissible infections (STI).
+Sex can be made safer and more comfortable by using either a male or female condom, with water-based lubricants (lube); which help prevent condoms breaking.
+When used consistently, correctly and together, condoms and lube are effective against the transmission of HIV.

 Travelling and your protection